averissimo/shorten-me/README.md

 # Shorten me

+> Create short urls in Firefox

 Available at [Firefox addons](https://addons.mozilla.org/en-US/firefox/addon/shorten_me/)

-The extension I was previously using ([shortly](https://github.com/aloshbennett/shortly)) is not webExtensions friendly so I created this very simple one that pretty much does the same thing
+This extension was created after webExtension transition in Firefox rendered several addons unusable. ([shortly](https://github.com/aloshbennett/shortly)) was one of them so I created this very simple one that pretty much does the same thing.

-## bit.ly API
+## shorten.escalar.pt

-Calls bit.ly API with own key that can be customizable in the preferences.
-Key that is distributed with extension has a limit on 1.000 per hour and 100 per minute.
+The short url generator service used is being self-hosted. bit.ly was previously used, but the changes in free plan has changed and it is no longer viable to use it.

+The service is setup with visit tracking disabled, so that there are no analytics on the short-urls being generated.

 ## Icon